 Coronavirus (COVID-19) Updates

-Leader Dogs for the Blind is closely monitoring the outbreak of the novel coronavirus that causes COVID-19, which continues to spread across the U.S. and the world.
+Leader Dogs for the Blind is closely monitoring the outbreak of COVID-19, which continues to spread across the U.S. and the world.
 On March 10, two cases of COVID-19 were confirmed in southeast Michigan.
 This prompted us to enact protocols to reduce the risk of infection for our clients, team members, volunteers, visitors to our campus and others who may interact with Leader Dog personnel.
+At this time, Michigan is under a Stay Home, Stay Safe order until May 15.

 The broad guidelines for how we will be operating are outlined below.
 We will continue to monitor the situation daily and will provide more updates on our approach as information becomes available from the World Health Organization (WHO), Centers for Disease Control (CDC) and local authorities.

-According to the CDC, there is no evidence at present that companion animals/pets such as dogs or cats can spread the new coronavirus.
+According to the CDC, there is no evidence at present that companion animals/pets such as dogs or cats are a significant factor in spreading the new coronavirus.

 At Leader Dogs for the Blind, we are committed to keeping our dogs and our clients safe.
 There has been a lot of information surrounding the current global situation with COVID-19, with a lot of unanswered questions and we wanted to reassure you of what we do know at this time.